Summer Stuffed Vegetables

 Ottolenghi’s Passion for Stuffed Vegetables

-During his visit, he spoke lovingly and enthusiastically about stuffed vegetables (the way some might talk about, say, their children, or their beloved pets).
+During his visit, we spoke about stuffed vegetables.
+He spoke lovingly and enthusiastically about them (the way some might talk about, say, their children, or their beloved pets).
 He shared that, growing up in Jerusalem, “We stuffed just about anything that could be stuffed.”
-This included grape leaves, vegetables, and both sweet and savory doughs.
+This included vegetables, grape leaves, and both sweet and savory doughs.

-He also notes that cultures across the globe have their own, unique ways of preparing stuffed vegetables.
-I grew up eating Kousa Mahshi, zucchini stuffed with lamb and tomato.
-Randy Lau of Made with Lau notes just a few versions of stuffed peppers in this short video, including Mexico’s Chile Relleno, China’s Joeng Laat Ziu, Korea’s Gochu Twigim, Romania’s Ardei Umpluti, Denmark’s Fyldte Peberfrugter, and Middle Eastern Fil Fil Mashi.
+Ottolenghi also notes that cultures across the globe have their own, unique ways of preparing stuffed vegetables.
+For instance, I grew up eating Kousa Mahshi—zucchini stuffed with lamb and tomato.
+Randy Lau of Made with Lau notes just a few versions of stuffed vegetables in this short video, including China’s Joeng Laat Ziu, Romania’s Ardei Umpluti, and Middle Eastern Fil Fil Mashi.
 The list could go on… and on… and on.

 Best Vegetables for Stuffing

 You can stuff just about any vegetable you like.
 I love globe zucchini, which are like little pumpkins—easier to stuff than the elongated ones you typically find in stores.
-I grow the Eightball variety in my garden each year; other round varieties include Ronde de Nice and Mongogo du Guatemala.
+I grow the Eightball variety in my garden each year.

-Other great stuffing choices for your summer stuffed vegetables include eggplant, bell peppers, mushrooms, and tomatoes.
-Whichever vegetable you choose, try and find the freshest seasonal varieties.
+Other great vegetables for stuffing include eggplant, bell peppers, mushrooms, and tomatoes.
+If you’re a fan of peppers, you might enjoy these Spanish-stuffed piquillo peppers with goat cheese and honey for a sweet-and-savory twist.
+Whichever vegetable you choose, try to find the freshest seasonal varieties.
 It makes all the difference!

 Summer Stuffed Vegetables